pingidentity/webinar-pingfed-pingam/README.md

 - `make configure_setup`
   - imports LDIF files into PingDirectory
   - configures PingFederate and PingAM

+Import example PingAM journeys:

+- `frodo conn add -k https://openam.webinar.local:8449/openam amAdmin 'Password1'`
+  - this adds a connection to frodo's configuration file which is stored here: **~/.frodo/Connections.json**
+  - run this only the first time or after Frodo got updated

+- `make import_journeys`
   - imports example journeys into PingAM

 **Tip:** to learn how PingFederate and PingAM are configured, review the **main** method in **src/main/java/com/pingfederate/webinar/Main.java**